 If you want to make this Valentine’s Day memorable and fun, then a treasure hunt is a great way to spend February 14th.
 By placing clues around the house, your significant other will have to search until they receive their present.
 They will also appreciate the thought and effort you have put into making the day special.

 Watch a film

-If the build up to Valentine’s Day has got you wondering about your love life then why don’t you consult the Tarot?
-Tarot Readings are most commonly used to understand a person’s current situation and what events they can expect to encounter in their future.
+If the build-up to Valentine’s Day has got you wondering about your love life then why don’t you consult the Tarot?
+Tarot Readings are most commonly used to understand a person’s current situation and what events they can expect to encounter in the future.